capitalch/trace/tracking.md

 16. Total Debits / Credits
 17. New error window in open space
 18. Printing
                                                                                         19. Product code change populate
 20. Discount manage
-21. taking up the correct prices etc.
+21. Taking up the correct prices etc.
 22. Mapping the ui with megaData
                                                                                         23. receipts in 0.00 format
+23. Address management with payment methods change

 ## Planning
 a.
+Bank recon saving error has crept in
+a.
 Permissions of Export etc to manager
 b.
 Make product inactive
 c.
 Stock journal
 d.
 Purchase if change in last purchase price show alert
+e.
+Multiple cash entries in receipt
 0. Quick reports: Stock summary, daily sales, Jakar, orders, health
 1. Include jData or serial no in sales report so that search on sl no may occur
 2. ledger report for inventory